anderson-aristotle/git/README.md

 main branch (typically called `master`).

 Create a branch called `dream-story` by typing `git branch dream-story`.
-_You can see all your current branches at any time by tying `git branch`._
+_You can see all your current branches at any time by typing `git branch`._

 Now that we've created our branch--in order to use it we have to switch to it.
 We can do this with the command `git checkout <branch-name>`.